Tame symmetric algebras of period four with small Gabriel quivers

 For more details, see papers \cite{WSA,WSAG,WSAC}.
-We omit technical conditions involved in the definition of relations of type (Z).
-In this paper, we will not deal with relations directly, showing that particular TSP4 algebra $\La$ is isomorphic to a WSA.
-Instead, we will use known classification theorems (see Theorem \ref{class:bireg} below), to get a structure of WSA for a mutation $\La'$ of $\La$.
+We omit technical conditions involved in the definition of relations of type (Z), since in this paper we will not deal with relations directly.
+Instead, we will use known classification results (see Theorem \ref{class:bireg} below), to get a structure of WSA for a mutation $\La'$ of $\La$.
 Note that WSA's are TSP4 (GQT) algebras, except few cases, the so called {\it exceptional algebras}.
-There are four families of the exceptional algebras, called singular disc, triangle, spherical or tetrahedral algebras \cite[]{WSAG}.
+There are four families of the exceptional algebras, called singular disc, triangle, spherical or tetrahedral algebras \cite[see Section 3]{WSAG}.